-Net Initial Loss Amounts paid to the Beneficiary totalled £1,230,000 (2018: £nil).
-There were no Note redemption amounts paid during the year (2018: nil).
+During the year, the Company was not required to, and did not make, any protection payment amounts to the Beneficiary (2018: nil) or Note redemption amounts (2018: nil).
 The Company earns a variable rate of interest on these deposits, which is recorded as interest receivable in the Statement of Comprehensive Income.